AdobeDocs/experience-manager-screens.en/help/using/direct-internet-access.md

 For normal operation, for example, having defined playlist that are not changing very often during the day, this offers a close to network independent operation, once all the files have been saved on the player.
 For those use-cases where there are more interactions with sensors or other triggers and content is very dynamic a fast and reliable network connection is essential for an immediate screen reaction to ensure best possible Customer Experience.

-The following table provides an overview on network connectivity key data:
+The following table provides an overview on network connectivity key data.

-![](/help/assets/download-times-direct.png)

 >[!NOTE]
 >The information allows you to view the consumption of each device in the network requesting and downloading an internet source.
-So each of those request do add up and extend the Download Time.
+Each of those requests add up and extend the Download Time.

+![](/help/assets/download-times-direct.png)